DKEY BANK Price Hits $0.11 on Top Exchanges (DKEY)

-DKEY BANK (DKEY) traded 0% lower against the US dollar during the 1-day period ending at 8:00 AM Eastern on October 6th.
-One DKEY BANK token can currently be purchased for about $0.11 or 0.00000564 BTC on popular exchanges.
-DKEY BANK has a market cap of $4.21 million and approximately $8,589.00 worth of DKEY BANK was traded on exchanges in the last day.
-Over the last seven days, DKEY BANK has traded down 2% against the US dollar.
+DKEY BANK (DKEY) traded 0% lower against the US dollar during the twenty-four hour period ending at 15:00 PM Eastern on October 8th.
+DKEY BANK has a total market cap of $4.21 million and approximately $8,589.00 worth of DKEY BANK was traded on exchanges in the last day.
+One DKEY BANK token can now be bought for approximately $0.11 or 0.00000585 BTC on exchanges.
+In the last week, DKEY BANK has traded 2% lower against the US dollar.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00068732 BTC.